 Connect and get inspired

 Sometimes we just can’t make it out to the trails.
 For those in-between times, find ways to connect with other hikers.
 For the past few months I’ve been participating semi-regularly in #ParkChat, a Twitter discussion every Wednesday evening about our National Parks.
 Or on Fridays you can join #HikerChat, the biggest outdoor chat on Twitter.
 If you’re more visually inspired, then wander through some Instagram or Flickr hashtags, like #optoutside or #hike.

 Whatever your inspiration and however you manage, what matters is that you get outside.
 Challenge your mental self and get out on a rainy day, or opt for an urban solo wander through a nearby park.
-As REI has been telling us for the past year, #OptOutside and you’ll feel better!
+As REI has been telling us for the past few years, #OptOutside and you’ll feel better!

 Share in the comments below what inspires you to get out and hike more regularly!